Pilot-in/PiloPress/README.md

 ## Components

 Let's say we want to create a "View more" Component.
+This component is going to display a given number of posts from a given post type.
 To achieve that, we are going to follow those steps:

 - Create a "View more" component in `Pilo'Press > Components`.
 - Create a "View more (Component fields)" field group in `Custom Fields > Field Groups` and assign it to the "View more" component.